 Massaging the Swiss Chard: I don’t call for massaging the chard like I do the kale because I like the leafy crunch it adds.
 However, if your stomach prefers hearty greens to be massaged (or you want a leff leafy, more lentil-forward salad) go ahead and massage the chard as well.
 If you massage the chard, the total yield will decrease to around 9 or 10 cups.

-This recipe is inspired by the Lentil Salad Recipe by Sarah Jampel.
+This recipe is lightly modified from a recipe by Sarah Jampel.

 Nutrition